Canadian Forts

 (1920 - 1927), near Umingmaktok

-A Hudson's Bay Co. post on the south side of the Kent Peninsula on Melville Sound.
+A Hudson's Bay Co. post on the south side of the Kent Peninsula on Melville Sound, east of Parry Bay.
 Also known as Western Arctic Post (HBC records cover 1926 - 1927).
-Ordered closed by the Canadian government, it moved to Cambridge Bay.
+Ordered closed by the Canadian government, it relocated to Cambridge Bay.

 Richardson Island Post